OpenPlaceGuide/openplaceguide/README.md

 * Pictures
 * Videos
 * Micropage content, multilinguage
+* Editing of all data, push data to the OpenStreetMap servers which belongs there (with or without further review)

 ### OBM-integrity
-* Caching latest OpenStreetMap
+* Caching latest OpenStreetMap data
-* ability to LOCK reviewed data
+* ability to LOCK to reviewed data version of the OSM data
 * Send out notifications in case of changes for approval

 ### OBM-website

 * Website displaying this information

 ### OBM-wp